MicrosoftDocs/power-automate-docs/articles/desktop-flows/variable-data-types.md

 ![Screenshot of Set variable action that creates a new custom object.](media\variable-data-types\create-custom-object-variable.png)

+> [!IMPORTANT]
+> Reserved keywords cannot be used as custom object properties.
+For the full list of reserved keywords look [here](./reserved-keywords.md).

 To update the value of an existing property or add a new one, deploy a **Set variable** action, populate the property's name in the **Set** field, and enter its value in the **To** field.

 ![Screenshot of a Set variable action that adds a new property to a custom object.](media\variable-data-types\add-property-custom-object.png)